COVID-19 Response and Schedule Changes

 - If you are sick (especially fever, cough, and/or difficulty breathing), stay home except to get medical care.

-- If you are sick and need to stay home, but you are worried because you need to pick up food for the week, please try to have somebody pick up food for you (they will need your ID and a note from you if they are not in your household).
+- If you are sick or quarantined and need to stay home, but you are worried because you need to pick up food for the week, please try to have somebody pick up food for you (they will need your ID or a letter of permission if they are not in your household).
 Or please call us: 604 271 5609.

 - Volunteers and staff of the Richmond Food Bank are required to stay home for at least 10 days if they show any symptoms of cold/flu, or fever, cough, or difficulty breathing.

 - You can call 811 for health advice, or try Richmond Public Health at (604) 233-3150.
 There is also a COVID-19 Information Service number: 1-833-784-4397

 As always, thank you so much for supporting the Richmond Food Bank Society.
 The need for food bank usage often increases in difficult times such as these – companies and industries have been affected by the pandemic, many workers face lay-offs, and others may need to take unpaid leave from work.
 We are immensely grateful for your donations of funds, which allow us to purchase the particular items the Richmond community needs, and to serve those in need quickly and efficiently.
 You can donate securely online through Canada Helps and receive a tax receipt for donations over $20.
 You can also mail cheques made out to the Richmond Food Bank to #100 5800 Cedarbridge Way, Richmond, BC V6X 2A7, or donate by Visa or Mastercard over the phone (604 271 5609).
 Thank you.